 Charleston's academic background, coupled with his upbringing spent bouncing between Chicago’s South Side and its South and West suburbs undoubtedly influence his written work.
 Charleston’s poems grapple with race, masculinity, heteronormativity, class, family, faith and how identity is, functionally, a transition zone between all of these competing markers.
 Said differently, his poetry is a marriage between art and activism, a call for a more involved and empathetic understanding of the diversity of the human experience.
 This same line of thought frames his philosophy as Poetry Editor at The Rumpus.
 He also currently serves on the Alice James Books Editorial Board.

-Cortney Lamar Charleston's poems have been published in a range of literary publications, notably POETRY, New England Review, Gulf Coast, TriQuarterly and River Styx.
-In support of his work, he was awarded a Ruth Lilly and Dorothy Sargent Rosenberg Fellowship from the Poetry Foundation as well as fellowships from Cave Canem, The Conversation Literary Festival and the New Jersey State Council on the Arts.
+Cortney Lamar Charleston's poems have appeared in a range of publications, including POETRY, The American Poetry Review, New England Review, AGNI and River Styx.
+Charleston has been awarded a Ruth Lilly and Dorothy Sargent Rosenberg Fellowship from the Poetry Foundation as well as fellowships from Cave Canem, The Conversation Literary Festival and the New Jersey State Council on the Arts.
 His debut full-length poetry collection, Telepathologies, was selected by D.A.
-Powell for the 2016 Saturnalia Books Poetry Prize.
-It was released in March 2017.
+Powell for the 2016 Saturnalia Books Poetry Prize and released in March 2017.

 2017 Ruth Lilly and Dorothy Sargent Rosenberg Fellow